Stephan-Heuscher/24h_watch/README.md

 Features
 --------
-   * 24h watch with 24:00h at top - no minute hand
+   * 24h watch with 24:00h at top - no minute hand, 24h "hand" as dot
    * Dark mode with minimized light emission (dimming controlled by light sensor of the watch)
    * Light mode with extra big numbers (hour-number filled relative to minutes in hour passed)
-   * Switch between dark and light mode by tabbing on the left side (with "button")
+   * Switch between dark and light mode by tabbing on the top (with "button")
    * Minimal mode with no numbers (date or time; except number of steps per day), minimal status & notifications (status at top if only one status info, else "+" for more)
    * Turn minimal mode on/off by tabbing the middle (no "button" shown)
    * Display of next alarm and calendar events (18h in future)
-   * Display title of next calendar event 30 minutes before event
+   * Display title of next calendar event 50 minutes before event
-   * Display of time to and time during calendar events (30 minutes before)
+   * Display of time to and time during calendar events (50 minutes before)
    * Display of ISO date and german day
-   * Toggling display by 180° by tabbing the top
+   * Toggling display by 180° by tabbing the right
    * Toggling minutes, date and meeting title display by tabbing the bottom
    * Display of status information at the top of the watch face (if more than one info):  W: Wifi enabled -- !: Unread notifications -- i: Active notifications -- <: Not silenced -- >: Flight mode  -- X: No internet connection -- ⌖: GPS enabled
    * Remaining time on countdown timer on top (works cleanly for timers of less than ten hours)